21 Different Types of Ants in Oregon

 They will build extensive galleries in wood and will often spread wood shavings and sawdust around their nests as they carve tunnels.

-These types of ants in Oregon can cause considerable damage to wooden structures in Oregon, as well as contaminate food supplies with their feces and castings.
+These ants in Oregon can cause considerable damage to wooden structures and contaminate food supplies with their feces and castings.

 It is important to recognize the signs of an infestation to take action before the damage becomes too extensive.